LHentges/LanceOtron/README.md

 ### Find and Score Peaks

 This module first finds candidate peaks using an algorithm taking 2 parameters: 1) threshold and 2) window; default parameters are recommended.
 Signal is extracted from the bigwig file for each candidate peak, then passed to LanceOtron's deep neural network.
-This returns a bed file of *all* candidate peaks, both good and bad, along with their associated scores.

 #### Basic Command